This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 Where Is Pham Ngu Lao Street?

-Pham Ngu Lao Street is about 8 to 10 kilometers (more or less 5 miles) from the Tan Son Nhat International Airport of Ho Chi Minh City (Saigon), going the general direction of south.
+Pham Ngu Lao Street is about 8 to 10 kilometers (more or less 5 miles) from the Tan Son Nhat International Airport of Ho Chi Minh City (Saigon), going south, as the general direction, toward the center of the city.
 Travel time from the airport to Pham Ngu Lao Street by taxi is, more or less, 20 minutes, depending on traffic density.

 The taxi drivers in the airport, when they approach you...